10 Things you might Wonder about when Visiting Bali for the First Time

 The legends of why Ganesh has an elephant head are told in many different versions.
 In one of the more famous myths, Ganesh was the doorkeeper of his mother’s bathroom.
 One day he was killed by the husband of his mother.
 The mother send out warriors to bring the head of the first dead animal they came across.
 Surprisingly it was an elephant.
 Ganesh became alive and from then on gained wisdom.

 3. Laughing Buddha

 Laughing Buddha is a fat bald man with a jolly smile.
 He smiles for a good reason as he brings luck and wealth in plenitude.
-He is often depicted in a sitting position what symbolizes balance of thoughts and tranquility.
+He is often depicted in a sitting position, symbolizing balance of thoughts and tranquility.

 4. Three wise monkeys – Don’t see.
 Don’t listen.
 Don’t speak.

-Since Whatsapp everyone knows the three sweet monkeys: one that closes its eyes, one that closes its ears and the third one closing its mouth.
+Since Whatsapp everyone knows the three sweet monkeys: one that shuts its eyes, one that shuts its ears and the third one shutting its mouth.
 The three wise monkeys represent the proverbial principle “see no evil, hear no evil, speak no evil”.

-The Buddhists use the three monkeys to remind the people of keeping a distance from evil thoughts.
+The Buddhists use the three monkeys to remind people of keeping a distance from evil thoughts.

 A warung in Indonesia is nothing else than a typical restaurant serving local food like Mie Goreng, Nasi Goreng, Cap Cay or Gado-Gado.
 There are cheap and pricey warungs, depending on the area the warung is located and how classy it looks.

 Cheap warungs can be found in non-touristy areas.
 At first glance they might look a little bit shady but they’re usually okay.